 Assess Your Shaving Kit

 Any ingredients you put on your skin may be a friend or foe.
-While there are different skin types, the severity of acne and triggers, it's important to look at the labels of the products you're using to shave.
+While there are different skin types, severity of acne, and triggers, it's important to look at the labels of the products you're using to shave.
 What will be of more help than harm will depend on your personal skin type.